battlecheeze/frontend-assessment/readme.md

 Explain why the result of ('b' + 'a' + + 'a' + 'a').toLowerCase() is banana.

-Because "empty space + 'a'" is equals to NaN so the output should be baNaNa.
+Because "empty space + 'a'" is equals to NaN so the output will be baNaNa.